scottyviscosity/the-harsh-north/factions.md

 Vargs fought hard for these lands for many generations.
 In time Vargs established a few strongholds, fortified settlements called "borgs".
 Even now many clans and smaller tribes live nomadic life in the vast northern tundra.

-Vargs have old grudges against the Kurgan tribes other side of the Kraken Sea (most northern part of Sea of Chaos).
-Mostly during the winter time, when sea is frozen, both sides mount great raids.
+Vargs have old grudges against the Kurgan tribes on the other side of the Kraken Sea (most northern part of Sea of Chaos).
+During winter when the sea is frozen and can be traversed en masse, both sides mount great raids in an effort to get the upper hand in the annual struggle.
 Many such battles have taken place on the Icy fields of Drergen Mort, which is situated on the top of the Norsca.

 <!--
 <details>